About Beyond Akeela Teen Camp & Travel Program

 - Will you help me prepare my teen to go away this summer?We are committed to working together with parents to prepare their teenagers for a great experience with Beyond Akeela.
 Through our application process, we’ll get to know your child and your family really well.
 Once we’ve all decided that Beyond Akeela is a great fit for him or her, we will send lots of information about what to expect.
 We know that for most Beyond Akeela participants, this helps them feel less anxious about trying something new.
 We share descriptions of the itinerary and even lay out exactly how the arrival day plays out.
 We’ll even introduce him or her to another teenager who will be on the same trip, so they have a friend even before summer arrives!

-- Who are the staff members that will be taking care of my teen?The Beyond Akeela Director is a professional with multiple years experience working with this population, and is supported by a team of Beyond Akeela counselors (who we call “advisors”).
+- Who are the staff members that will be taking care of my teen?Kevin Trimble, the Beyond Akeela Director, is a camp professional with multiple years experience working with Akeela’s population, and is supported by a team of Beyond Akeela counselors (who we call “advisors”).
 Advisors have prior experience with “quirky” kids” and have received extensive training on leading trips for this specific group of teenagers.
-A Vermont licensed nurse also accompanies the team, to help with any health care concerns and to distribute medication.
+A Wisconsin licensed nurse also accompanies the team, to help with any health care concerns and to distribute medication.
 We maintain about a 3:1 staff to camper ratio on the trip.

-- Can I talk to my teen when he/she is at camp?After your teen has had a few days to adjust to being on the road, a phone call can be scheduled through the Beyond Akeela Director.
+- Can I talk to my teen when he/she is at camp?After your teen has had a few days to adjust to being at camp, a phone call can be scheduled through Kevin.
 You will also be able to send emails back and forth with your child.

 - How do you handle bullying?Bullying on Beyond Akeela is not acceptable.
 We work very hard to help everyone on the trip feel a strong connection to their new community.
 Part of that connection involves respect for themselves, their shared space and each other.
 If anyone ever feels that they are not being treated with respect and understanding, we dedicate all of our energies towards effectively resolving that situation.